Building in the Caribbean: A Practical Guide to Climate, Materials, and Permits

 What utilities can you rely on when building in the USVI?

-In the USVI, self-sufficient utility infrastructure is not an upgrade — it is a baseline requirement.
+In the USVI, self-sufficient utility infrastructure is a baseline requirement, not an upgrade.
 The grid, water supply, and sewage systems cannot be assumed to function the way they do on the US mainland.

 On energy: the USVI electrical grid charges among the highest rates in the US — residential rates have historically run between $0.40–$0.50 per kWh, compared to a US mainland average of around $0.16.
 Solar panels paired with battery storage have moved from aspirational to a practical necessity for most custom builds.
 The upfront cost is significant, but the payback period in a high-tariff environment is real, and the resilience value during and after storm events is considerable.